 I love Thai food so there is no surprise that I’m a big fan of Pad Thai, or Thai stir-fried rice noodles.
 If you have dined at Thai restaurants, I’m sure you have had Pad Thai.
 Pad Thai is quite possibly the most famous dish outside of Thailand.
 This version has been lightened up.
 If you would like to make it low carb, swap out the rice noodles for zucchini noodles.
 Another Thai favorite is my Thai Basil Chicken and Bang Bang Chicken Salad.

-I’ve been a huge fan of Rasa Malaysia for many years and recently Bee and I have become friends.
-Bee spent a few months traveling Thailand and when she returned I asked if she could guest post making a Skinnier version of a Thai Classic.
+I’ve been a huge fan of Bee of Rasa Malaysia and author of Easy Chinese Recipes (affil link) for many years and recently we became friends.
+Bee spent a few months traveling Thailand and when she returned I asked if she could share a lighter version of the Thai classic.
 Pad Thai is probably my most requested makeover, so who better than to have Bee give us her authentic version with a lighter touch!

 Pad Thai Variations: